rbdannenberg/arco/doc/ugens.md

 `ACTION_TERM` as `mask`.
 To receive notification when an envelope end (decays to zero and there are no more breakpoints), use `ACTION_END`.
-The default mask is `ACTION_END | ACTION_TERM`, and note that a status can have multiple bits set, e.g. `ACTION_ERROR |
+The default mask is `ACTION_END | ACTION_TERM`, and note that a status can have multiple bits set, e.g., `ACTION_ERROR |
 ACTION_END | ACTION_TERM` is returned by `recplay` when there is an error.